lechefran/python_slam/docs/runtime.md

 # Runtime repair and platform validation

 These are the initial runtime-repair results.
-The subsequent [pose-refinement correction](pose-refinement.md) records the current 26-test validation and full-video comparison (1,180 accepted poses); sustained tracking loss and Linux execution remain unresolved.
+The subsequent [pose-refinement correction](pose-refinement.md) records that stage's 26-test validation and full-video comparison (1,180 accepted poses); sustained tracking loss and Linux execution remain unresolved.

 The later [numerical-conditioning work](numerical-conditioning.md) enables centered fitting with validated consensus refits by default.
 Its full dashcam replay retains all 1,180 baseline accepted frame IDs and adds 505.
 Current validation and remaining platform/accuracy limits are recorded in that report; the runtime measurements below remain historical.

+The [spatial-support follow-up](spatial-support.md) extends the default full replay to 1,796 poses with no loss after initialization.
+It retains every accepted frame from the centered baseline; distribution and coverage remain distinct from accuracy.

 ## Supported installation target